Master of Community and Regional Planning

 We are pleased to offer the unique opportunity for you to pursue a double degree between our MCRP and programs within and outside the College of Design.
 Earn the MCRP and a second degree simultaneously while maintaining the high standards of both programs.
 In many cases, the time to degree completion is lengthened only by one or two semesters.

-The MCRP degree program is accredited by the Planning Accreditation Board (PAB), which accredits university programs in North America leading to bachelor’s and master’s degrees in planning.
+The MCRP program is accredited by the Planning Accreditation Board (PAB), which accredits university programs in North America leading to bachelor’s and master’s degrees in planning.

 PAB standards are developed with input from the stakeholders in the planning community and sponsoring organizations: the American Planning Association (APA); APA’s American Institute of Certified Planners (AICP); and the Association of Collegiate Schools of Planning (ACSP).

-This degree program has been officially designated as STEM degree program, which refers to the academic disciplines of science, technology, engineering and mathematics (STEM).
+This degree program has been officially designated as STEM degree program, which refers to the academic disciplines of science, technology, engineering, and mathematics (STEM).
 STEM major designation is determined by the Office of the Senior Vice President and Provost and the Iowa Board of Regents.

 With this designation, international students are eligible to extend their F-1 visas for up to three years after graduation to work in the United States.